 System.NullReferenceException: Object reference not set to an instance of an object. at MySQL.GUI.Workbench.UserDatatypesForm.contextMenuStrip1_Opening(Object sender, CancelEventArgs e) at System.Windows.Forms.ToolStripDropDown.OnOpening(CancelEventArgs e) ...

 When attempting to enter trigger code into the Triggers tab of the Table Editor, a timer appeared to periodically fire, which caused the delimiter to be added while typing.

 This only happened when using the Mac OS X version of MySQL Workbench.
 (Bug #44264)

-In the Forward Engineer SQL Script wizard, the location opened by the Browse button defaulted to the MySQL Workbench install directory.
-However, after an output script file was set the location opened by the Browse button returned to the default, rather than remembering the last location accessed.
+In the Forward Engineer SQL Script wizard, the location opened by the button defaulted to the MySQL Workbench install directory.
+However, after an output script file was set the location opened by the button returned to the default, rather than remembering the last location accessed.
 This required navigating to the correct location each time the script was regenerated.
 (Bug #43837)

 MySQL Workbench displayed incorrect icons in the Table Editor.
 The icons for columns displayed in the table editor did not match those displayed in the EER Diagram.
 (Bug #42794)

 In the Forward Engineer SQL CREATE Script wizard, the Generate INSERT Statements for Tables option did not take into account which tables were excluded in the SQL Export Filters.
 All insert statements were generated, including those for tables that had been excluded in the export filters.
 (Bug #40913)